Lapland Express 2019

 Do I have to pre-book?

-If you do not have a pre-booked ticket, you will not be able to get on the train to see Santa.
-Sorry!
+If you do not have a pre-booked ticket, you may not be able to get on the train to see Santa.
+We will do our best to accommodate you, but we strongly recommend you pre-book.

 Do you have wheelchair access?